heraldofgargos/godot-fmod-integration/README.md

 ## Contributing

 This project is still a work in progress and is probably not yet ready for use in full-blown production.
-If you run into issues (crashes, memory leaks, broken 3D sound etc.) let us know about it through the issue tracker.
-If you are a programmer, sound designer or a composer and wish to contribute to the project, the contribution guidelines are available [here](https://github.com/alexfonseka/godot-fmod-integration/blob/master/.github/contributing.md).
+If you run into issues (crashes, memory leaks, broken 3D sound etc.) let us know through the [issue tracker](https://github.com/alexfonseka/godot-fmod-integration/issues).
+If you are a programmer, sound designer or a composer and wish to contribute, the contribution guidelines are available [here](https://github.com/alexfonseka/godot-fmod-integration/blob/master/.github/contributing.md).
 Thank you for being interested in this project! ✌